ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 >
 > A useful analogy here is to think of the people working in a mail sorting room.
 These people are concerned with the fact that all the letters and packages have been addressed correctly, and that the correct postage has been paid for a letter or package of that weight and dimensions.
 >
-> It is quite irrelevant for these people to concern themselves with the contents of letters and packages.
+> It is quite irrelevant for these people to concern themselves with the contents of the letters and packages.

 However, from the perspective of the human developer, we can see firstly that we're having to go to a lot of trouble simply to agree on the order in which a set of events are delivered, and secondly, the algorithm that determines the delivery order is completely agnostic to the real-life functionality that needs to be performed as a result of processing those events.